bbauska/W3Cx-2of5/README.md

 Simply put your CSS into a separate file.
 This file does not need any HTML markup (i.e., no <style> tag required).
 Use the .css file extension and use a <link> tag to bind it in.
-The <link> tag must appear in the <head> section.
+The <link> tag must appear in the &lt;head&gt; section.
 By convention, css files are kept in a directory named *css*.

 <h5>Use this &lt;link&gt; as a template:</h5>